So you want to be a successful Celebrant?

 All the above definitions may also be prefixed with one or more of the following: Independent, Secular, Humanist, Non-denominational, Spiritual, or Atheist to name but a few.

 The United Kingdom Society of Celebrants is a secular organisation, in that religion is of little significance in our training and practice.
-However, we have trained many celebrants who come from a wide range of faith backgrounds who have gone on to develop niches in specific cultural, religious or spiritual groups.
+However, we have trained many celebrants who come from a wide range of faith backgrounds who have gone on to develop niches in specific cultural, humanist, religious or spiritual groups.

 The United Kingdom Society of Celebrants have developed a series of celebrant training courses for prospective and practicing Independent Celebrants.
 This training will equip candidates with all they need to embark on a rewarding career as an Independent Celebrant specialising in one or all of the following; Weddings ceremonies, civil partnership ceremonies, funeral ceremonies, naming ceremonies.
 Our Civil Celebrant training encompasses both our Family & Funeral Civil Celebrant training packages (see below).

 Each course option has been written by and is delivered by practicing Independent Civil Celebrants with formal teaching experience.
 We offer three formal courses for prospective celebrants :

 Celebrant Training Options

 The training methods utilised to deliver our civil celebrant courses.
 You choose when and how you will learn.
 Each course can be delivered via any of the methods below: